-In some cultures and religions, the Full Moon has an influence over the dates of significant events and celebrations.
+In some cultures and religions, the Full Moon influences the dates of significant events and celebrations.
 For example, in the Jewish religion, which uses the Hebrew Calendar, the dates of Passover are determined by the Full Moon.
 The same happens with the date of Easter in Christianity, which is only determined by the vernal equinox and the Full Moon.

 Interesting Facts About the Full Moon

 - Due to the constant movement of the moon, a Full Moon is only 100% illuminated for a short time during the day and is only visible in some parts of the World.